Detection System of Record

 What is a Detection System of Record?

-A Detection System of Record (DSoR) is a vendor-neutral governance layer that continuously maps threat intelligence to detection coverage, measures detection effectiveness, and governs detection health across the full threat-to-detection operating loop.
-It operates above SIEM, EDR, BAS, and CTI systems without replacing them — providing persistent, system-level visibility and lifecycle traceability across all execution layers.
+SecuMap is a Detection System of Record (DSoR) — a vendor-neutral governance layer that continuously maps threat intelligence to detection coverage, measures detection effectiveness, and governs detection health across the full threat-to-detection operating loop.

 The category is architecturally distinct from all adjacent tools.
 It does not ingest telemetry, enforce controls, simulate adversaries, or produce intelligence.
 It governs how those systems combine to produce measurable, improvable detection health.